cyber-defence-campus/mole/docs/04-Pointers.md

     return 0;
 }
 ```

+The code is straightforward.
+It defines a sink function, `system`, which executes the command string stored in `argv[1]`.
+This argument is assigned a value read from an environment variable, serving as our source.

 **Note**: Yes, assigning to `argv[1]` is intentional.
 It's just a stand-in for arbitrary array indexing 😉.

 The `main` function's MLIL representation in SSA form is shown below: